lydell/dual/details.md

 perhaps used as indentation.
 What now?

 For this issue, a doublePress is used.
 Press the dual-role key, release it and press it again, within the doublePress time.
-The doublePress time can be set via the `doublePress` property.
 If you continue to hold the dual-role key, the upKey will be repeated.

 Now, the comboKeys come in handy yet a time.
 If you type "bob" really quickly, and "b" is a dual- role key, and you keep holding "b" the last time, "b" will actually start to repeat, even though